japinol7/the-codemaster/README.md

 	    > Use them to go to other levels.
         > To unlock a locked door you need to use the right door key.
 	> Colors:
-	    > Some objects in the game represent their difficulty, utility, power, or effectiveness by using colors.
+	    > Some objects and NPCs in the game represent their difficulty, utility, power, or effectiveness by using colors.
           These are such colors ordered from lower to higher:
 			> Green:  Low level items or NPCs.